shakfu/numchuck/scripts/completions/README.md

 ### Adding New Subcommands

-When adding a new subcommand to `pychuck`:
+When adding a new subcommand to `numchuck`:

 1. Add to `commands` list in bash completion
 2. Add to `commands` array in zsh completion